Andrey Golubev: 2021: Historic French Open final, third ATP final, Olympics & top 25 debut in doubles

-2023: First ATP doubles title
+2023–2024: First ATP doubles title, retirement

 He reached his fourth final in two years with Denys Molchanov at the 2023 Stockholm Open and won his first career title in doubles.
 Golubev became the second Kazakhstani player to win an ATP Tour doubles title in the Open Era after Aleksandr Nedovyesov lifted the trophy in Bastad in the same season.